UWSApplication

 Shut down the UWS subsystem for FastAPI applications.

 This should be called during application shutdown, normally from the lifespan function of the FastAPI application.
+Currently, this does nothing, but it remains as a hook in case some shutdown is required in the future.

 Return type: